boyboi86/Github_README_angular/README.md

 ## Commands

 `npm start` to initialize app.
+(For heroku deployment)

+`npm run postinstall` set production environment and bundle js files.
+(For heroku deployment)

 `npm run deploy:WINDOWS` for Window users only.
-To set for production.
+To set for production and initialize app.

 `npm run deploy` for all non-Window users.
-To set for production.
+To set for production and initialize app.

+`npm run dev` for development purposes, runs webpack-dev-server.